halilozercan/halocoin/README.md

 ## Getting started

-Halocoin is packaged by easy_install that is supported by PyPI.
+Halocoin is packaged according to distutils guidelines that is supported by PyPI.
 As like any other python project, I recommend you to install this on a virtualenv.

+Also, Halocoin only works and tested on Python 3 and above.

 ```
 git clone https://github.com/halilozercan/halocoin
 cd halocoin
-virtualenv venv
+virtualenv venv -p python3
 source venv/bin/activate
-python setup.py install
+python3 setup.py install
 ```

 or